vishaalpal/aws_terraform_modular_infra/README.md

 # aws_terraform_modular_infra
 The purpose of this personal project is to learn and understand the basics of Terraform.
-The goal was to create a modular template for IAC on the AWS platform.
+The goal was to create a simple environment on the AWS platform using Terraform with a modular approach.

 It's currently configured to launch a VPC with a public subnet.
 In this public subnet it launches an Ubuntu EC2 instance webserver bootstrapped with userdata to install Apache.
 The webserver simply displays some text.